-The need of locking arises whenever there are shared resources in your environment.
-Resources shared by more than one users can cause data inconsistency.
-Problems like these can be best handled by locking.
-Using the locking mechanism, the critical data set becomes fault tolerant resulting in providing the user with atomicity, consistency and isolation.
+The need for Locking arises whenever there are shared resources in your environment.
+Resources shared by more than one user can cause data inconsistency.
+Problems like these can be best handled by Locking.
+Using the Locking mechanism, the critical data set becomes fault-tolerant resulting in providing the user with atomicity, consistency, and isolation.

 When to Use Locking